involvera/white-paper/README.md

 - The price paid for each reaction/upvote by other members on this thread.

 -  Only upvotes and reactions paid with never used coins, otherwise known as **first-spent coins**, are counted.
 This system **prevents** artificial score swelling

+____

+As long as the coin mining mechanism is not decentralized yet, 100% of the coins added to the economy during each LUGH will be distributed to community participation members after the previous LUGH.
+(Last 8 hours)

 <br />